-2. Extraordinary Sakrebulo elections shall be called by the President of Georgia with the countersignature of the Prime Minister of Georgia not earlier than the 8^{th} and not later than the 10^{th} day from the entry into force of the relevant legal act on early dissolution/termination of the term of office of the Sakrebulo.
-The elections shall be held not later than the 50^{th} day after the elections are called.
+2. Extraordinary elections of a Sakrebulo shall be called by the President of Georgia with the countersignature of the Prime Minister of Georgia not earlier than the $8^{th}$ day and not later than the $10^{th}$ day after coming of the an appropriate legal act on premature dissolution/premature termination of powers of the Sakrebulo.
+The elections shall be held not later than the $50^{th}$ day after the elections are called.

-2^1 .
-In the case provided for in paragraph 1 of this article, if, under the Organic law of Georgia Local Self-government Code, powers of the executive body of a municipality - Mayor is prematurely terminated, extraordinary elections of the executive body of a municipality - Mayor shall be called and held under the procedure and within the time limits established by paragraph 2 of this article.
+$2^1$ .
+In the case provided for in paragraph 1 of this article, if, under the Organic law of Georgia Local Self-government Code, power of the executive body of a municipality - Mayor is prematurely terminated, extraordinary elections of the executive body of a municipality - Mayor shall be called and held under the procedure and within the time limits established by paragraph 2 of this article.